cap-js-community/mtx-tool/docs/hana-management/index.md

 {: .info}
 By default MTX Tool hides passwords, to protect the user from revealing them inadvertantly in screen sharing sessions.
-When you first set up connections and want to reveal the passwords, use the `--reveal` option.
+When you first set up connections and want to reveal the passwords, use the `--reveal` flag.

 ![](hana-management-tunnel.gif)